 Underrepresented refers to a person or group of people who are insufficiently or inadequately represented.
-Creative Future nurture and promote the talent of underrepresented artists and writers.
-We seek diversity throughout the UK arts sector and a world where all artists and writers are equally represented.
+Creative Future nurture and promote the talent of underrepresented creative people, artists and communities facing barriers and inequality to opportunity.
+We seek diversity throughout the UK arts and cultural sector and a world where everyone is equally represented.

 Who are underrepresented groups?

-At Creative Future, we work with talented creatives who face barriers to opportunities due to mental health issues, physical health/disability, sensory impairment, learning disabilities, neurodivergence, substance misuse, survivors of abuse, working class backgrounds, and those from the LGBTQIA+, and Black, Asian and minority ethnic communities or traveller communities.
+At Creative Future, we work with talented creatives who face barriers to opportunities due to mental health issues, physical health/disability, sensory impairment, learning disabilities, neurodivergence, substance misuse, survivors, people from working class backgrounds, people from the LGBTQIA+ community, and people from Black, Asian, traveller, mixed heritage or other global majority backgrounds.

 Things to consider when engaging underrepresented